-The first funding round opened on November 30, 2018 and closed on February 28, 2019.
+The first funding round opened on November 30, 2018, with an application submission deadline of February 28, 2019.
 Authority staff held an informational webinar on December 11, 2018, providing an overview of the CY Grant Program and essential information to potential applicants to assist them in the preparation of an application.